 We undertake both residential and commercial interior projects, including kitchens, bathrooms, character homes of any age, restaurants and cafes, showrooms and hotel design.
 With Auckland City area as our base we also undertake projects in Christchurch and further afield.
 Whether reviving interior spaces inside older buildings or designing new interiors from scratch, we believe site and location are often the starting point in the overall design outcome.

 By keeping up to date with current design practices and innovations through ongoing professional development and networking in New Zealand and overseas, we ensure the best design outcomes.

 We look at emerging approaches to new, impact conscious products and their growing influence on design.
 Refurbishing existing pieces and specifying quality, durable new products made of low footprint, sustainable materials is our preferred mode and gives rise to an exciting new aesthetic.
-We are committed to keeping this conversation open and constantly seeking out better approaches— and updating ourselves about the post-lockdown world that is emerging at Alert Level 2.
+We are committed to keeping this conversation open and constantly seeking out better approaches— and updating ourselves about the post-lockdown world that is emerging around us now at Level 1.